How to Send an Alert to Someone’s iPhone (Even If It’s on Silent or Far Away)

 Have you ever needed to get someone’s attention urgently, but their phone is on silent?
 Knowing how to send an alert to someone’s iPhone can be just the solution you need in moments like this.

-Whether it’s finding a missing device, checking in during an emergency, or just making sure they get an important message, there are several ways to make their iPhone light up and make some noise!
+Whether it’s finding a missing device set to silent, checking in during an emergency, or just making sure they get an important message, there are several ways to send an emergency alert to someone’s phone!

 Contents: